-$$E = V{act} - V{old} - \Delta V \tag{2.18.2}$$

-Eerror estimation [m3] V{act} actual value as calculated in the unsaturated zone model V{old} old water volume as known in the routing model in the lasttime step ΔV change in water volume as given in the formula above
+$E = V{act} -$ $-V{old} - \Delta V$ (2) 2.18.2) with E error estimation [m ] $V{act}$ actual value as calculated in the unsaturated zone model $V{old}$ old water volume as known in the routing model in the last time step $\Delta V$ change in water volume as given in the formula above

 - Now, the tracer mixing of inflow and content as well as the change in concentrations due to evaporation and radioactive decay is computed. - Now, the abstraction rule (for regular outflow) is applied.
-The control file contains an [abstraction_rule_reservoir<nn>]-section for each lake or reservoir.
+The control file contains an [abstraction\rule\reservoir\<nn>]-section for each lake or reservoir.
 The format of this newly designed section is described later in this document.
 When applying the abstraction rule, also the inflow from upstream areas and/or other reservoirs and lakes is taken into account. - After subtracting the outflow from the volume (enlarged by inflow now but already reduced by abstractions, evaporation and irrigation), the new water volume is now distributed among the POND-cells of the lake, again resulting in a change in water level. - All parts of the water balance are now written to the statistics file.
 The entities are given in mm (with regard to the lake surface only).
-In m3 and in m3/s, where applicable.
+In m and in m/s, where applicable.
 For details: see below.